AliBeikmohammadi/TA-Explore/README.md

 ```

 # Citation
-* Submitted to the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining
+* Submitted to the Thirty-sixth Conference on Neural Information Processing Systems
-* Washington DC Convention Center August 14-18, 2022

 Please cite the accompanied paper, if you find this useful:
 ```